trending_up Reporting

 Projected Budget Variance Amount

-Projected Budget Variance Amount is derived using the following formula: -(Budget Amount - Fiscal Year Beginning Balance Amount - Funds and Expenditures Actual Amount - Expenditure Commitment Amount - MP Anticipated Remaining Payout Amount)
+The system derives Projected Budget Variance Amount using the following formula: -(Budget Amount - Fiscal Year Beginning Balance Amount - Funds and Expenditures Actual Amount - Expenditure Commitment Amount - MP Anticipated Remaining Payout Amount

 MP Anticipated Remaining Payout Amount

-MP Anticipated Remaining Payout Amount is a calculation equal to the latest monthly payout multiplied by the number of remaining months in the fiscal year.
-This amount will be incorrect if there are manual adjustments to payout in the latest month or new gifts to endowment principal in future months.
+MP Anticipated Remaining Payout Amount equals the latest monthly payout multiplied by the number of remaining months in the fiscal year.
+This amount will be incorrect if there are manual adjustments to payout in the latest month or new gifts to endowment principal in future months

 Consolidated Award and Task Org

-Use Consolidated Award and Task Org field, as an include column, to illustrate when one org is spending the funds owned by another org.
+Use the Consolidated Award and Task Org field as an include column to illustrate when one org is spending the funds owned by another org.
 The Consolidated Award and Task Org field has the following logic:

 • If Natural Account Key begins with 1, 2, 3, 4, or APPOUT, then show Award Org Hierarchy.